Saud Zidan

-Saud Zidan (سعود زيدان, born 6 November 1999) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Fayha.
+Saud Zidan (سعود زيدان, born 6 November 1999) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Riyadh.

 Career

 Saud Zidan signed his first professional, three-year, contract with Al-Nassr on 6 December 2018.
 On 1 September 2019, Saud Zidan joined Al-Jabalain on loan from Al-Nassr.
 On 11 October 2020, Saud Zidan joined Abha on loan from Al-Nassr.
 On 8 July 2021, Zidan joined Al-Hazem on a permanent deal.
 On 3 July 2022, Zidan joined Al-Fayha on a three-year deal following Al-Hazem's relegation.
+On 30 January 2025, Zidan joined Al-Riyadh on a free transfer.